pulumi/pulumi-hugo/themes/default/content/blog/deploy-aws-static-website-with-angular-components/index.md

     ```

 1. You’re now in the `pulumi` directory.
-Generate a Pulumi project file and create a Pulumi.yaml file with this command:
+Generate a Pulumi project file and create a Pulumi.yaml file with the following command.
+You will be asked a few questions from the prompt.
+Use `angular-static-website` for the project name and accept the suggested defaults for the remaining questions:

     ```bash
     pulumi new aws-yaml